Timothy C. Hain, MD • Hearing Page • Page last modified: December 15, 2022

-- Wang et al reported hearing reduction after prostate surgery with spinal anesthesia (1987).
+- Wang et al reported hearing reduction after spinal anesthesia (1987).

 Gates et al (1991) suggested that low tone deterioration with age was due to "strial atrophy or other intracochlear processes".
 We do sometimes observe mysterious low-tone deterioration in older people.
 We do not know why.

 Horner et al (1997) reported that lithium causes low frequency hearing loss in guinea pig.
 We are dubious that this has any applicability to humans and we have never seen a patient with lithium toxicity with any LFSNHL.
 Guinea pigs may be special.